dwinney/iterateKT/README.md

 # iterateKT
-Solver for iterative solutions to general Omnes-Khuri-Treiman problems.
+Solver for iterative solutions to general Omnès-Khuri-Treiman problems.
-That is, solutions to the system of coupled integral equations involving any number of isobars single-variable of the form:
+That is, solutions to systems of coupled integral equations which arise from three-body decays involving any number of single-variable isobars of the form:
 ```math
     F_i(s) = P_{n-1}(s) + \frac{s^n}{\pi} \int ds^\prime \, \frac{\text{disc }F_i(s^\prime)}{s^{\prime n} \, (s^\prime - s)} ~,
 ```